IMO's 2020 Sulphur Cap

 According to DNV GL, the global sulphur cap affects 70,000 vessels now that stricter limits are to be enforced worldwide.
 With the sulphur cap deadline looming, the International Chamber of Shipping are urging shipowners to "commence implementation plans as soon as possible" to get their fuel system compliant and avoid penalties come 2020.
 Consequently, shipowners are now having to weigh up their options, as there isn’t a one size fits all solution…

-Whilst cheaper to install, operate and maintain, open loop systems cannot be used in areas with restrictions on water discharge and are less reliable where sea water alkalinity it low.
+Whilst cheaper to install, operate and maintain than closed loop systems, the open loop design cannot be used in areas with restrictions on water discharge and are less reliable where sea water alkalinity it low.
 Whilst close loop systems can operate in all areas, they are much more complex, especially with the added costs associated with handling chemicals to consider.
 Overall both scrubber types are more costly, complex and require more installation room to hold the scrubber tower than the use of low sulphur fuels.
 In the long run however, if the price difference between low and high sulphur fuels is high then scrubbers may become more desirable than LSFO.

 Both of the discussed solutions have their place; it depends upon the individual business case as to which is the better option.
 Castle Pumps have already helped many vessels with the specification and supply of low sulphur fuel pumps and scrubber pumps for the circulating and transfer of sea water.
 We welcome you to send our technical sales engineers your pump enquiries at firstname.lastname@example.org or +44(0)1773 533 283.